 Same sex marriage in Turkey is currently illegal.

-Domestic partners can register under the Civil Partnership Act.
+Same-sex marriage in England and Wales was legalized in July 2013 and the first gay marriages took place on 13 March 2014.
+Previously domestic partners could register under the Civil Partnership Act.
 This legislation took effect in December 2005 giving registered same-sex couples all of the rights, privileges and responsibilities of married heterosexual couples.
-The Civil Partnership Act applies across all of England, Wales, Scotland, and Northern Ireland.
+The Civil Partnership Act applied across all of England, Wales, Scotland, and Northern Ireland.